 Let’s take an example of a small pick-up vehicle purchased by your business.
 If your pick-up has a simple job of delivering goods from one location to another within a small radius, a high premium on a monthly basis will not be ideal.
 Stay in touch with your local car repair shop, figure out a parts shop which can give you a good deal on spare auto parts, and you have just self-insured your business.
 There is no doubt such practices save great amount of money which can ultimately go towards bettering your business.

 The biggest advantage of self-insurance is that the arrangement is long-term.
-While it is common for traditional policies to expire, self-insurance money is yours to keep, save, and recover if you never needed to cover damages.
+While it is common for traditional policies to expire, self-insurance money is yours to keep, save, and recover if you ever need to cover damages.
 The arrangement is permanent, and no unnecessary money escapes your private account simply paying the bills.

-Self-insurance can be obtained through multiple ways.
+You will be able to acquire self-insurance through multiple ways.
 Find out which self-insurance plan is relevant to you.

 Employer or Company: If your employer is opting for self-insurance as part of your plan, they will set aside a special trust fund.
 This will help incur claims if the need arises later.
 These claims are not administered by the employer or the company but by third party administrators (TPA).